Ways to withdraw money in retirement

 | Tax on long-term capital gains | $0 | $750 |

-Retirees who could qualify for the 0% capital-gains tax rate and who have substantial long-term gains may want to consider using their taxable accounts first to meet expenses.
-Once the taxable accounts are exhausted, the proportional approach can then be applied.
+Retirees who could qualify for the 0% capital-gains tax rate and who have substantial long-term gains, may want to consider using their taxable accounts first to meet expenses and withdrawing up to the 0% capital-gains tax bracket limit.
+Once the taxable accounts are exhausted, the proportional approach can then be applied, or a more sophisticated approach that manages tax-deferred account withdrawals to a specific income bracket.

-Additionally, this strategy allows investors to keep their assets in more tax-efficient accounts for a longer period of time by delaying withdrawing from their traditional and Roth accounts.
+Additionally, this strategy allows investors to keep their assets in more tax-efficient accounts for a longer period of time while moving assets out of the their less tax-efficient taxable accounts.
 However, if considering this strategy, investors should still be mindful of any required minimum distributions (RMDs) they may need to take from traditional accounts in order to avoid penalties.

 Plan ahead